sjquigley/GitHub-in-the-Tech-Comm-Classroom/README.md

 ## GitHub / Code Resources

-[GitHub Guides](https://guides.github.com) - an excellent set of tutorials for GitHub learing.
+[GitHub Guides](https://guides.github.com) - an excellent set of tutorials for GitHub learning.

 [Open Fuego](https://open-fuego.github.io/Open-Fuego-Coding-Tools/) - code tools designed to support the things we are already doing in our classroom.